 Winter can be cold and dreary but provides fantastic sport opportunities that you can’t get at other times of the year.
-Below you’ll find ideas of the top sports to try this winter.
+From skiing down mountain slopes to climbing up icy rock faces, below you’ll find ideas of the top sports to try this winter.

 Snowboarding originated in Michigan, USA in the 1960s and is now a global and Olympic winter sport.
 It involves being strapped to a board and then sliding down a snow-covered mountain.
 You do this using your hips and body to control your movement and speed.
 It definitely takes a bit of time to get used to, but once you feel comfortable on most slopes you’ll then find it one of the best sports you ever took up.